Devyani37/SearchAPI/README.md

 * [Python](https://pycouchdb.readthedocs.io/en/latest/)
 * [IBM Cloudant Java Client](https://github.com/cloudant/java-cloudant) (Cloudant's API is a commercial offering from IBM with a compatible api).
 Cloudant also manages a set of clients which are all being re-written at the moment: https://blog.cloudant.com/2021/06/30/Cloudant-SDK-Transition.html#summary-of-sdk-changes

-You can also take a look at `load.js` for a simple example.
+Take a look at the JS You can also take a look at `load.js` for a simple example.
 It's the little piece of code that loads the artist and artwork files.
 It employs the nano client.

 ### Using JSON over HTTP
 The CouchDB api for querying the store is based on a JSON-over-HTTP protocol.
 It is very well documented and easy to use without a  custom client.
 A good HTTP library may be all you really need.
 Note that the query language is a close relative of the MongoDB query language.
 Although there are other ways to query in PouchDB, this is probably the easiest approach.